 Florida Family Law Financial Affidavit

 In Florida, both parties to a divorce are required to fill out a document known as a financial affidavit.
 There are two varieties of forms, including short forms and long forms, and which one a party utilizes will depend on his or her income.
-The paperwork required to successfully resolve divorce proceedings can be complex, so if you are considering a divorce, it is important to retain the services of an experienced family law attorney who can help ensure that all forms are correctly filled out and all filing deadlines met.
+The paperwork required to successfully resolve divorce proceedings can be complex, so if you are considering a divorce, it is important to retain the services of an experienced West Palm Beach family lawyer who can help ensure that all forms are correctly filled out and all filing deadlines met.

 Long Forms vs. Short Forms